Welcome to Prospective Residents

 The integrated and affiliated institutions of the program provide clinical resources for graduate and undergraduate surgical education.

-The full-time attending faculty of the Department of Surgery are based at Ohio State University Medical Center, the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, the Richard M. Ross Heart Hospital, University Hospital East, and Columbus Children’s Hospital.
-Clinical faculty participate in the educational programs at Mount Carmel West Hospital and Riverside Methodist Hospital.
+The full-time attending faculty of the Department of Surgery are based at The Ohio State University Wexner Medical Center, the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, the Richard M. Ross Heart Hospital, University Hospital East, and Nationwide Children’s Hospital.

 General surgery resident Ricardo Quarrie, M.D., M.S. has good things to say about learning and teaching in the Department of Surgery at The Ohio State University Wexner Medical Center.